Steppin' Out (Joe Jackson song)

 "Steppin' Out" is a song by English musician Joe Jackson, originally included on his 1982 album Night and Day.
 The song, inspired by Jackson's time in New York City, was his highest-charting single in the United States, where it peaked at number 6 on the Billboard Hot 100.
 It reached the same position in Jackson's native UK.

 Background

-The song is about the anticipation and excitement of a drive out around the town.
-Released as a single in early August 1982, it became Jackson's biggest hit in the United States, peaking at No. 5 in Cashbox magazine and No. 6 on the Billboard Hot 100 for four consecutive weeks from December 11, 1982, to January 1, 1983.
+The song is about the anticipation and excitement of a night out on the town.
+Released as a single in early August 1982, it became Jackson's biggest hit in the United States, peaking at No. 5 in Cashbox magazine and No. 6 on the Billboard Hot 100 for four consecutive weeks from 11 December 1982, to 1 January 1983.

 It also reached No. 4 on Billboards Hot Adult Contemporary Tracks and No. 7 on Billboards Album Rock Tracks.
 The song was released as a single in the UK on 22 October 1982.
 It became Jackson's second biggest hit on the UK singles chart, where it reached No. 6 in December 1982.
 Only "It's Different for Girls", which reached No. 5 in the UK in 1980, did better.